I love everything weird and colorful in this world, and I try to live a life that will make the world a little better once I'm gone.

-When I carved this one, I decided to not cut the cross shape all the way through the pumpkin.
-Instead, I just scraped the outer layer of pumpkin skin from it, so it glows more softly than the rest.
+When I carved this one, I decided not to cut the cross shape all the way through the pumpkin.
+Instead, I just scraped the outer layer of pumpkin skin from it so it glows more softly than the rest.
 I love this effect.

 Some pumpkins may not be able to support the suspended area inside the fish.
 This problem is especially likely if you shrink the design to fit a smaller pumpkin.
 Inserting a toothpick will quickly solve this, or you can amend the design to add more support.

 When cutting this stencil into your pumpkin, start with the figure of Jesus, and cut out the ring of light last.
 This will give you more stability when you are working.

 For the beams and arch of light, you can cut them through the pumpkin or just scrape the hard skin off but leave the flesh.
 This will allow the light to shine through softly and create an interesting effect.

 Consider using Halloween as a chance to reach out to the community on behalf of your church.
 At your home, or even at the church, have special treat bags ready for the trick-or-treaters that can help spread the Word of God.
 A lot of kids can't have candy or will already be getting enough on Halloween, so consider handing out Halloween candy alternatives instead.